 When competing for top ranking in search results, factors such as low-keyword density, and extraneous code can mean the difference between getting first page ranking, or page two, three, or even ten!

 Another major issue that poorly created website code causes is cross browser compatibility.
 Google and other search engines want to make sure that all websites appearing at the top of search results will load on any browser, or platform so that search users can properly find the search results they need.

 A well coded website will load and render on most any platform or browser.
 Most DIY template website creators require the development of several websites; one website for standard computer laptop browsers, and one website for smart phones and mobile devices.

 Most people prefer a website that has the same navigation regardless of platform, AND contains all the same features and capabilities regardless of platform.

 Many DIY websites developed for smartphones or mobile devices are "dumbed-down" versions of the full website.
 Often, a user visiting a mobile version of a website will have limited features and capabilities as compared to the "full site" version.

 A well written website will be properly coded to work on any device regardless of whether it is a laptop, desktop, smart phone, iPhone, iPad and so on.
-This is often referred to as "responsive development" and is actually Google's latest recommendation for 2018 as they implement their Mobile-First initiative.

 Again, search engines, such as Google, are known to give a better ranking preference to websites that are cross browser compatible and load on any website versus those sites that are browser or platform specific; especially with their Mobile-First initiative.